 |

-share class of the Vanguard Small Cap Value Index Fund (VISVX).
-As such, it
+share class of the Vanguard S&P Small Cap 600 Value Index Fund Institutional

 to be more (capital gains) tax-efficient than non-ETFs, Vanguard ETFs are an